itsektionen/styrdokument/pm/eng/pm_for_uppforande.md

 ### 5.3 Follow-up

-The member of the council of safety informs all people involved of the board’s decision.
+The member of the council of safety informs all people involved of the board's decision.
 In the event of suspension, the member of the Safety Council shares the names of the defendant and the plaintiff to the chapter board.